localhostd3veloper/noobjs/README.md

-# noobjs
+#Introduction
+- Well, we all start somewhere to start learning `JavaScript`, I wish this kind of beginner's guide would be available for me to get the very basics of JS.

+- If you are not new to javascript, this will be a perfect read to brush up your skills or building a stronger foundation.

+Enjoy Reading
-## What is JS
+## What is Javascript

-_JS is synchronus single-threaded language_
+_JS is synchronous single-threaded language_

-`Synchronus` - It executes its code line by line.
+`Synchronous` - It executes its code line by line.
 `Single-Threaded` - Executes one line at a time.

 ### How does JS Works?

-Javascript works inside an execution context, they have 2 components namely `Memory` and `Code`
+- Javascript works inside an execution context, they have 2 components namely `Memory` and `Code`

-Memory is also called as `Variable Environment`
+- Memory is also called as `Variable Environment`
-Code is also called `Thread of Execution`
+- Code is also called `Thread of Execution`

 ## Hoisting

-JS Code Hoisting is when a javascript code executes then _even before the execution_ of the first line of the code it scans the entire code for declarations of functions & variables and Allocates memory for it in the `Global Execution Context` as variables/identifiers as `undefined` and creates a reference in case of `functions`.
+- JS Code Hoisting is when a javascript code executes then _even before the execution_ of the first line of the code it scans the entire code for declarations of functions & variables
+- Allocates memory for it in the `Global Execution Context` as variables/identifiers as `undefined` and creates a reference in case of `functions`.

 ```javascript
 var x = 10; // x will be undefined before execution